enthought/sat-solver/docs/source/architecture.rst

 ``installed_requires``, as those with which it ``conflicts``.
-To avoid paying the cost of parsing our entire universe of packages for every request, these attached constraints are not parsed into ``Requirement`` objects until they are needed.
+To avoid paying the cost of parsing our entire universe of packages for every request, these attached constraints are not parsed into ``Requirement`` objects until they are passed to the ``Pool`` later on.
 We'll show them like this from now on to make it clear that they don't exist until needed.

 .. graphviz::